nakamura-to/nue/README.md

 `this` context of the each task has following properties.

-* `data`: Object.
-An object shared among control-flow.
 * `next`: Function.
-A function to execute the next task.
+A function to execute a next task.
-* `callback`: Function.
-This is same with `next` except the first parameter is an error object.
+* `async`: Function.
+A function to accept parameters for a next task and return a callback, which executes a next task.
 * `end`: Function.
-A function to execute the last task to end the control-flow.
+A function to execute a last task to end a control-flow.
 The first parameter is an error object.

 In addition to the above ones, the context of the last task has a following property.